Are you a new ecommerce brand, hungry to start making sales?

 Here’s another post from the same brand:

-Keep in mind that this specific tone of voice doesn’t work for every client.
+Keep in mind that this specific tone of voice might not work for everyone.
 This brand figured out their approach and creates captions based on their style — you should do the same.

 So before you start posting just for the sake of announcing new products, take some time to research who your target audience is, what tone of voice they respond to, and how this correlates with your brand.